Medically reviewed on Jul 7, 2018

 - Foul-smelling vaginal discharge

-After a medical abortion, you'll need a follow-up visit with your health care provider to make sure you're healing properly and to evaluate your uterine size, bleeding and any signs of infection.
+After a medical abortion, you'll need a follow-up visit with your doctor to make sure you're healing properly and to evaluate your uterine size, bleeding and any signs of infection.
 To reduce the risk of infection, don't have vaginal intercourse or use tampons for two weeks after the abortion.

 After a medical abortion, you'll likely experience a range of emotions — such as relief, loss, sadness and guilt.
 These feelings are normal.
 It might help to talk to a counselor about them.